Wootton, Northamptonshire: Church

-The thirteenth-century Parish Church of St George the Martyr stands in the High Street in a conservation area, and is a Grade 1 listed building.
+The 13th-century Parish Church of St George the Martyr stands in the High Street in a conservation area, and is a Grade I listed building.
 It was restored in 1865.
 It was again restored and re-dedicated in 1991 after a £93,000 restoration programme had been successfully completed.

 The Rectory, west of the church is dated 1630.
-A memorial in the south wall is to the wife of John Harris – the Lord of the Manor in the eighteenth century.
+A memorial in the south wall is to the wife of John Harris, the Lord of the manor in the 18th century.

 17th and 18th centuries

 Little of Wootton dates from earlier than Stuart times.
 Most of the stone houses are late 17th or early 18th century.
 Many of these houses were originally thatched, as can be seen from the steep pitch of the roof.

 Many brick cottages are at least as old with those in Church Hill, at least 1770s, as they are mentioned in the Wootton Inclosure Act 1778 (18 Geo.
 3. c.
 100 Pr.).
 Wootton had its own brick works along Berry Lane.
 A nearby field was known as Clay Pit field as late as 1932, but even in 1899, it was known as the "Old" Brick Works and used for many years as an ash tip.
 The Department of the Environment listed Carey's Cottage in Berry Lane as 16th century.